 Give it back to the local community

 Another great way to be a responsible traveller is to be a volunteer.
-It allows you to travel to new places and serve the plant at the same time.
-While you visit any place, you can work with the local charitable organisation or NGO that works for the cause that is dear to you, and do community service.
+While you visit any place, you can work with the local charitable organisations or NGOs that works for the cause that is dear to you and do community service.

-For example, if you like teaching, you can collaborate with an NGO that works for the upliftment of street children or the children whose parents are imprisoned.
+For example, if you like teaching, you can collaborate with an NGO that works for the upliftment of street children.
 Or you can work with any global organisation and help in cleaning the local beach or community, etc. The opportunities are endless.

 Be at home in your hotel

 When you are staying in a hotel, act like you are at home.
-So, avoid getting clean towels, when not needed, don’t take long showers, switch off the TV, AC, lights, etc when you leave the room.
+So, don’t take long showers, switch off the TV, AC, lights, etc when you leave the room.
 Sure, you are not going to pay the hotel’s electricity bill, but you are adding to the carbon footprint.
 You may do all this at home, why not do it while travelling as well?

 Carry your own water bottle